GSA/innovation.gov/principles.md

 # What is a better government?

+## Vision Statement
 We envision a better relationship between the government and the public.
 Change should happen first with the government--to shift our thinking to improving our interactions and processes to provide more value to the public.
 We are continuously improving to become a better government through innovation.
 We foster a culture of experimentation--using new methods and proven practices to address problems and build effective solutions.

-1. Internal workings of government
+### Answers to what makes a better government?
 1. Accountable
 2. Comprehensive (x2)
 3. Connected
 4. Accessible (50% compliance, easy to find and understand information)
 5. Leadership development/fellowship programs (injection of energized, go-getters)
 6. Protective
 7. Open-minded
 8. Quality of service
 9. Economic driver
 10. Catalytic
     1. Investment
     2. Risk
     3. Results
 11. Multi-layered
 12. Leading
 13. Cogent and logical
 14. Delivers concretely, on its mission and has measurable data/results to publicly show for it
 15. Well-intentioned
 16. Balanced budget
 17. Problem solving

-## Here are the principles we live by:
+# Here are the principles we live by:

 1. Continuous improvement and flexibility
 2. Communication and sharing